JeffreyRobertLynch/StudioSync-HITL-Human-in-the-Loop-LLM-System-for-Narrative-Intelligence/README.md

 - Core rules lose meaning due to rampant contradictions.
 - Narrative impact is diluted or lost.

-Even professional writers’ rooms lack a shared memory layer.
-Solo creators have even fewer options.
-Everyone is left relying on intuition, subjective interpretation, and scattered notes that may or may not be current.
+Even professional writers’ rooms lack a shared, structured memory layer.
+Teams are left relying on intuition, subjective interpretation, and scattered notes that may or may not be current or even canon.

 ---